Overview

 - Introduce the light-year as a distance unit, not a unit of time, and use it when comparing scales.

-- Teach the stellar life cycle as a branching sequence, distinguishing the outcomes for lower-mass
+- Work through the stellar life cycle as a branching sequence, distinguishing the outcomes for lower-mass

 and higher-mass stars.